zapabob/ROCm/docs/reference/libraries/gpu-libraries/math-fft.md

 # Fast Fourier transforms

-ROCm libraries for FFT are as follows:
+ROCm libraries for fast Fourier transforms (FFTs) are as follows:

 :::::{grid} 1 1 2 2
 :gutter: 1